sperreault/sh-commons-libs/README.md

 Core concepts
 -------------
- - Supports sh, ksh and bash (Currently ksh is implemented)
+ - Supports sh, bash and ksh
  - Plugin support
  - Update support
  - Minimal requirements on tools other then the standard Unix tools